OlapPivotTableExtensions/OlapPivotTableExtensions.github.io/README.md

 #### Installation Requirements

-* Excel 2013 or Excel 2016 is required.
+* Excel 2013 or Excel 2016 or Office 365 (Microsoft 365) is required.
 	* For older versions, see the [last release to support Excel 2007 and Excel 2010](https://github.com/OlapPivotTableExtensions/OlapPivotTableExtensions/releases/tag/v0.8.4).
-* Access to a cube on an Analysis Services server or to the built in Excel Data Model (Power Pivot) is required
+* Access to a cube on an Analysis Services server or to the built in Excel Data Model (Power Pivot) or to Power BI is required
 * NET Framework version 4.5.2 is required.
 * See the [Latest Release page](https://github.com/OlapPivotTableExtensions/OlapPivotTableExtensions/releases/latest) for the installer and for release notes

 #### Troubleshooting Installation

-If OLAP PivotTable Extensions is not visible in Excel, please consult the [Troubleshooting Installation](Troubleshooting-Installation.md) page.
+If OLAP PivotTable Extensions is not visible in Excel or you have problems connecting to your server, please consult the [Troubleshooting Installation and Connections](Troubleshooting-Installation.md) page.

 #### Feedback